tmansuroglu/acronis-interview-question/SOLUTION.md

   - Created `app/actions/submit-image-action.ts`
   - Used `useActionState` in `page.tsx`

-- Moved uploaded files outside of the `/public` folder in production
+- Moved the uploaded files outside of the `/public` folder in production

   - Changed Docker volume mount (`docker-compose.yml`) from `/app/public/uploads` => `/app/uploads`
   - Updated `Dockerfile` to create `/app/uploads` at build time